turbotest/HELP/quick-start/create-yaml-file.md

      echo $FOO
    ```

-The commands needed to set up each virtual machine individually (in addition to those already included in the
+These are commands needed to set up each virtual machine individually (in addition to those already included in the
 `install` section to create the VM template).